 Current projects include:

-- The Wind in the Pines (2018), for soprano and 6 instruments, is a commission from Chamber Music America to create a work for Seattle's Eurasia Consort.
+- The Wind in the Pines (2018), for soprano, alto flute, alto recorder, oud, theorbo and percussion is a commission awarded by Chamber Music America to create a work for Seattle's Eurasia Consort.
 Based on a Noh play about a poor peasant woman, the piece will be premiered in Seattle in January, 2019 and then presented in NYC.

-- Zhaojun – A Woman of Peace (2018), is a new one-act chamber opera for 2 singers and 8 instruments, which will be premiered in concert by the Association for the Promotion of New Music in NYC in June 2018.
-Based on the life of Wang Zhaojun, a famous Chinese woman who established peace between China and Mongolia two thousand years ago, the opera attacks militarism, environmental destruction and predatory finance.
+- Zhaojun – A Woman of Peace (2018), is a new one-act chamber opera for 2 singers and 8 instruments which will be premiered in concert by the Association for the Promotion of New Music in NYC in September 2018.
+Based on the life of Wang Zhaojun, a famous Chinese woman who established peace between China and Mongolia two thousand years ago, the opera attacks patriarchy, militarism, environmental destruction and predatory finance.

-- In May 2018, Shields' Quartet for Piano and Percussion (2016) will be performed by Iktus Percussion in NYC.
+- In May 2018 Shields' Quartet for Piano and Percussion (2016) for piano, glockenspiel, xylophone and vibraphone will be performed by Iktus Percussion in NYC.

-- In June 2017 Mioritza – Requiem for Rachel Corrie, for trombone and fixed audio media, written to commemorate political activist Rachel Corrie, was performed by trombonist Haim Avitsur for the NYC-Electroacoustic Music Festival at Abrons Art Center in Manhattan: "a stunning and moving musical tribute to Rachel Corrie" — Embassy and Consulate General of Norway
+- In June 2017 Mioritza – Requiem for Rachel Corrie, for trombone and fixed audio media, written to commemorate the murder of political activist Rachel Corrie, was performed by trombonist Haim Avitsur for the NYC Electroacoustic Music Festival at Abrons Art Center in Manhattan.

 Alice Shields 2016